xkKevin/platform-ng/.gitlab/merge_request_templates/development.md

 > 1. Does this MR affect users?
 Which part will be affected?
 > 2. Changelog.
-> 3. Does this MR contains potential break change of other risk?
+> 3. Does this MR contains potential breaking change of other risk?

-## Self Check before Merge (Lint)
+## Self Check before Merge

 For more detais: [development guide](../../docs/development-guide.md).